Greenwashing: Definition, Impacts and Solutions by LONGTIME

 What are the durability index criteria?

-As you will have gathered, this index combines the measurements of the old French government reparability index, to which new reliability assessment indicators will be added.
-The list of criteria will vary according to the category.
+As you will have gathered, this index combines the measurements of the old French government reparability index with new reliability-oriented evaluation indicators.
+The list of criteria will vary according to category, so for the time being, only the criteria for the TV sustainability index are known.

-The new additional criteria of the durability index
+The 3 new criteria of the French Sustainability Index

 Here are the 3 criteria that will be added to those of the reparability index to form the basis of the durability index.